 |

-The Secure Socket Layer, SSL, is another consideration.
-When configured to use SSL certificates, PostgreSQL default behavior encourages all connecting sessions to use SSL consequently consuming more CPU processing power than an unencrypted session.
-One can configure the host-based authentication rules, pg_hba.conf, forcing ordinary client sessions not to use SSL and instead reserve its use for administrative tasks, by the superuser, or with streaming replication.
+Secure Socket Layer, or SSL, is another consideration.
+When configured to use SSL certificates, PostgreSQL’s default behavior encourages all connecting sessions to use SSL, which consumes more CPU processing power than an unencrypted session.
+You can configure host-based authentication rules in pg_hba.conf to force ordinary client sessions not to use SSL and reserve SSL for administrative tasks by the superuser or for streaming replication.

 Complexity: Medium